Director of Community Development & Engagement

-In her role as KPBS’ head of diversity, Monica identifies opportunities for KPBS to use its media platforms to represent and serve the diverse communities of San Diego, and writes about them in her KPBS.org blog Hey Neighbor!
-She also creates and fosters community partnerships for KPBS’ community engagement efforts.
+Monica also identifies opportunities for KPBS to use its media platforms to represent and serve the diverse communities of San Diego, and fosters community partnerships for KPBS’ engagement efforts.

-Monica, who was honored with the prestigious National Center for Media Engagement Outreach Professional of the Year Award, has a B.A. from Brandeis University and a master’s degree in journalism from the University of Maryland.
+Monica, who was once honored with the prestigious National Center for Media Engagement, Outreach Professional of the Year Award, has a B.A. from Brandeis University and an M.A. in journalism from the University of Maryland.

 Six weeks before Tariq Khamisa's 21st birthday, on a cold Saturday night in January 1995, the San Diego State University sophomore was gunned down while delivering pizza.
 It was part of a gang initiation, called "Jacking the Pizza Man," and Tony Hicks, the one being initiated, fired the fatal bullet.
 He was 14 years old.